 A local farmer told the researchers he had found a big stone with strange inscriptions while dredging a nearby irrigation canal the previous winter.

-Assistant Professor James Osborne of the Oriental Institute said, "My colleague Michele Massa and I rushed straight there, and we could see it still sticking out of the water, so we jumped right down into the canal up to our waists wading around."
+Assistant Professor James Osborne, of the Oriental Institute at the University of Chicago, said, “My colleague Michele Massa and I rushed straight there, and we could see it still sticking out of the water, so we jumped right down into the canal up to our waists wading around.”

 “Right away it was clear it was ancient, and we recognized the script it was written in: Luwian, the language used in the Bronze and Iron ages in the area.”

-The survey team immediately identified a special hieroglyphic marking that symbolized the message came from a king.
+The survey team immediately identified a special hieroglyphic marking that symbolised the message came from a king.